 Hartel rode horses to strengthen her leg muscles and, having experienced the life-changing benefits of riding and caring for horses, was determined to help youngsters improve their lives through equine therapy, establish safety guidelines and train and certify riding instructors.

 How does equine therapy work?

 Equine-Assisted Activities and Therapies (EAAT) involves bringing humans and horses together to harness the incredible healing powers of these majestic creatures.
 You don’t have to ride the therapy horses if the idea of horseback riding worries you.
-In fact, most equine therapy programmes are designed around you “having your feet on the ground”.
+In fact, most equine therapy Programs are designed around you “having your feet on the ground”.

-Horses are gentle, beautiful creatures that instantly sense your mood when you approach and interact with them, something a human therapist can struggle with at the beginning of an addiction treatment programme.
+Horses are gentle, beautiful creatures that instantly sense your mood when you approach and interact with them, something a human therapist can struggle with at the beginning of an addiction treatment Program.
 Horses are prey animals and survive by picking up the body language of their mates in the herd, including fear and panic, which triggers their flight response.

 What makes horses unique is they have an innate way of mirroring your thoughts and feelings and will reflect on you the vibes you are giving off during your therapy sessions.
 Studies show that horses can read your facial expressions and remember your mood when they first meet you.